-Since locomotives contribute most of the noise of railroad operations and since exhaust noise dominated locomotive noise, the first step in reducing locomotive sound levels is to require that each locomotive be fitted with an effective muffler.
-This section contains muffler manufacturers' estimates of various factors affecting the feasibility of supplying both new and in-service locomotives with mufflers.
+Since locomotives contribute most of the noise of railroad operations and since exhaust noise dominates locomotive noise, the first step in reducing locomotive sound levels is to require that locomotives be fitted with an effective muffler.
+This section contains muffler manufacturer's estimates of various factors affecting the feasibility of supplying both new and in-service locomotives with mufflers.